telerik/ajax-docs/controls/treelist/overview.md

 * **The ShowOuterBorders, ShowTreeLines and GridLines properties allow you to quickly change the appearance**

-* **Interoperability with RadAjax and loading indicators** - dramatically improves theresponsiveness of the component, simulates Windows-application like behavior, and minimizes the traffic to the server
+* **Interoperability with RadAjax and loading indicators** - dramatically improves the responsiveness of the component, simulates Windows-application like behavior, and minimizes the traffic to the server

 * **Single and Multi-Row Server-Side and Client-Side Selection**